itsadi08/-8-Weeks-SQL-Challenge/README.md

  <img width="300" height="300" src="https://user-images.githubusercontent.com/121611397/233270969-39d14647-dda5-44f3-b4aa-f1ab0505d4dc.png">
 </p>

-Data Mart is a fresh produce online supermarket owned by Danny.
-After making significant supply changes in June 2020 to sustainable packaging methods for all their products, Danny needs help analyzing the impact on sales performance for Data Mart and its business areas.
+Alright, let's get to work data enthusiasts!
+Danny, the mastermind behind Data Mart, has made some bold moves by implementing sustainable packaging methods for all of his fresh produce in June 2020.
+But now, he needs our help to analyze the impact of these changes on his sales performance and identify which platforms, regions, segments, and customer types were most impacted by this change.

-This case study focuses on quantifying the effects of the changes and provides solutions to optimize Data Mart's operations.
+Can you help him quantify the impact and identify the most affected areas?
+Plus, what can be done to minimize impact in the future?
+So, let's dive into the data and find some answers for Danny!

 Check out the case study here and the solution here.